huggingface/blog/audio-datasets.md

 language combination.

 ### Audio Classification

+Audio classification is the task of mapping a raw audio input to a class label output.
+Practical applications of audio classification include keyword spotting, speaker intent and language identification.

 #### [SpeechCommands](https://huggingface.co/datasets/speech_commands)
 SpeechCommands is a dataset comprised of one-second audio files, each containing either a single spoken word in English